collinprince/space-invaders/README.md

 ### Want to create your own enemy or game object?

-head to game-objects/game-object.ts, check out the structure of the GameObject base class, and feel create to create a version of that class by passing in your own movement/alive functions, or for even more custom behavior derive a new class from GameObject
+head to game-objects/game-object.ts, check out the structure of the GameObject base class, and feel free to create a version of that class by passing in your own movement/alive functions, or for even more custom behavior derive a new class from GameObject

 ### Want to add some new screen/state to the game (help menu, pause menu, etc.)?